westerdijk-wm/snakemake-mlsa-ani/README.md

 >
 > In this, case GCA_025859615.1 and GCF_015910705.1 have to be checked and one of the mutS entries removed, manually
 > (`genes/map/GCA_025859615.1.fas` and `genes/map/GCF_015910705.1`).
-> Since one of the entries had sim:0.91 and the other sim:0.45 it is easy to identify that the second one should be removed.
+> Since one of the entries had similarity (`sim`) close to 90% and the other less than 50% it is easy to identify that the second one should be removed.
+> You can also adjust the similarity threshold in the `Snakefile`.

 ### Phylogeny